thlupic2703/task/task.md

 # Module Installation in PyCharm

 PyCharm is an IDE specifically designed for Python.
 One of the reasons for its wide-spread use is definitely its user-friendly nature.
-This is especially highlighted in one of its most important features - the installation of *modules* and *packages*.
+This is especially highlighted in one of its most important newly-introduced features - the installation of *modules* and *packages* through the IDE.

 <br>

 ## Release Note

-* quick and simple installation of modules directly through GUI without using terminal
+* quick and simple installation of modules directly through GUI without using terminal :rocket:

 <br>